 My conclusion is similar to my other reviews of Chinese gadgets.
 It is a reasonably cheap device but you get what you pay for.
 The HD Audio Rush is an OK solution for your 5.1 surround decoding needs if you can live with its flaws.
 If you just want ‘surround sound’ and don't mind that it will deviate quite a bit from what the producers of the movie intended, it's good.
 If you are used to stereo or almost-mono sound from tinny PC speakers and have bought a decent 5.1 set, this will definitely be an upgrade.

-If on the other hand you have a high-quality 5.1 setup with a multi-channel amplifier that lacks a decoder, the HDAR will not enable you to get the most out of your system, unless you're handy with a soldering iron.
-If you are not afraid to solder tiny SMD components, you can fix most if not all the flaws and get a very good small surround decoder for a low price.
-If you are an audio nutter like me and want to build a miniature subwoofer with built-in surround decoder, the HDAR is a great starting point.
+If on the other hand you have a high-quality 5.1 setup with a multi-channel amplifier that lacks a decoder, the HDAR will not enable you to get the most out of your system, unless you're handy with a soldering iron and your particular version of the HDAR doesn't have a messed-up design.
+If you are not afraid to solder tiny SMD components, and the design of your edition of the HDAR allows it, you can fix most if not all the flaws and get a very decent small surround decoder for a low price.
+If you are an audio nutter like me and want to build a miniature subwoofer with built-in surround decoder, the HDAR is a great starting point, or at least this first version was.
+As stated in the introduction, the current (2017 and beyond) models seem to be total crap and very difficult to fix, if possible at all.
+Buyer beware!

 Mind that I do not offer any support on the HD Audio Rush.
 I just bought and hacked one and shared my experiences.